mhrivnak/assisted-service/docs/enhancements/bmac-reboot-hosts-on-iso-change.md

 * The InfraEnv
 * The NMStateConfig it utilized during its boot

-If those details indicate that any of the referenced resources have changed, then the controller will add a label to the Agent resource indicating such.
-It will also add a reference to each resource to an array in the Agent's Status.
+Upon comparing those references to the resources that currently exist, if any of the referenced resources have changed, then the controller will add a label to the Agent resource indicating such.
+It will also add a reference to each obsolete resource to an array in the Agent's Status.

 ### Bare Metal Agent Controller